pravirchugh/UpVoice/README.md

 * [**Sendgrid API**](https://docs.sendgrid.com/)
 * [**Gemini API**](https://ai.google.dev/)

+## AI-Powered Features
+### Advanced Voice Analysis:
+Utilizing the Gemini API, Upvoice analyzes submissions to identify semantic similarities with existing entries.
+This process not only enables the merging of similar grievances but also applies predictive analytics to estimate the potential impact, such as cost savings or efficiency improvements.

+### Urgency Detection:
+Our backend endpoints evaluate the urgency of submissions to analyze key phrases and content.
+This helps in prioritizing issues that need immediate attention, ensuring timely responses to critical voices.

+### Automated Content Generation:
+Upvoice automates the generation of detailed, concise reports from user submissions.
+These reports effectively communicate the core issues, urgency, and impact, making it easier for stakeholders to understand and act on the voices.

 ## Inspiration
 We were inspired by the few and far between ways that a general citizen could share their experiences of being harmed by a company's wrongdoings.
 This spreads to multiple industries, including home energy, waste management, air travel, healthcare, pharmaceuticals, and more.
 The most commonly-used way that citizens can voice their concerns is through the company's contact departments, and the wheels of those systems turn slowly.
 We strived to create a centralized platform to ensure that all voices, big or small, were heard.